Giant Otters at Yorkshire Wildlife Park show off their adorable new baby cub.

 Giant otters were almost wiped out in their native South America by hunters, pollution of local rivers and wetlands by mining and deforestation but concerted efforts have helped them survive and slowly rebuild populations to around 5,000 although they remain an endangered species.

-Donations to the Yorkshire Wildlife Park Foundation from park visitors and supporters have been instrumental in establishing a key project in the Cantao region of Brazil to support and protect the species to save them from the brink of extinction.
+Donations to the Wildlife Foundation from park visitors and supporters have been instrumental in establishing a key project in the Cantao region of Brazil to support and protect the species to save them from the brink of extinction.

 The park, which is temporarily closed, is due to reopen on April 12 when pandemic restrictions are scheduled to be lifted.